Uroš II, Grand Prince of Serbia

+Some researchers have proposed that several events (1162), narrated by John Kinnamos in reference to the grand prince Primislav (Примислав), who is also known as Prvoslav (Првослав), should be attributed to Uroš II, but those assumptions are not accepted by other scholars who hold that Primislav/Primislav was brother or cousin Uroš II.

 Background

 Grand Prince Vukan I (r.
-1083–1112) initially ruled Rascia under the overlordship of Constantine Bodin, the titular King of Doclea.
+1083–1112) initially ruled Grand Principality of Serbia (Rascia) under the overlordship of Constantine Bodin, the titular King of Doclea.
 Bodin renounced the Byzantine Empire in 1089, when he turned to the Pope, who raised the bishopric of Bar to an Archbishopric.
 In 1089 or by 1091, the Byzantines invaded Doclea, capturing Bodin.
 Civil war ensued in Doclea, and Rascia asserted independence.
 Vukan immediately raids Byzantine territory, first in Kosovo, then northern Macedonia.
 As the Emperor had affairs in other parts of the Empire (Levounion, Crusade), Vukan accepts and then breaks the peace treaties signed between the two, back and forth, until 1106 when the final treaty is signed.

 In Doclea, Bodin dies before 1101, and his heirs are forced to recognize Byzantine overlordship.